-Our net tangible book value as of September 30, 2003 was approximately \$ million, or approximately \$ per share of common stock.
+Our net tangible book value as of September 30, 2003 was approximately \$(68,042,000), or approximately \$(36.76) per share of common stock.
 Net tangible book value per share represents total tangible assets less total liabilities, divided by the number of shares of common stock outstanding.
 Our pro forma net tangible book value reflects the issuance and exchange of 15,200,000 shares of ordinary stock of our subsidiary, Dynavax Asia Pte.
 Ltd., issued in October 2003 for gross proceeds of \$15.2 million, into 2,111,111 shares of our common stock upon the completion of this offering, and assuming the conversion of all shares of preferred stock outstanding as of September 30, 2003 into common stock.
 Dilution in pro forma net tangible book value per share represents the difference between the amount per share paid by purchasers of common stock in this offering and the pro forma net tangible book value per share of our common stock immediately after the offering.
-After giving effect to our sale of shares of common stock in this offering at an assumed initial public offering price of per share and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible \$ book value as of September 30, 2003 would have been approximately \$ million, or \$ per share.
-This represents an immediate increase in pro per share to existing stockholders and an immediate dilution in pro forma net tangible book value of \$ forma net tangible book value of \$ per share to purchasers of common stock in this offering.
+After giving effect to our sale of shares of common stock in this offering at the initial public offering price of \$7.50 per share and after deduction of the underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma net tangible book value as of September 30, 2003 would have been approximately \$70,976,000, or \$3.00 per share.
+This represents an immediate increase in pro forma net tangible book value of \$4.50 per share to purchasers of common stock in this offering.

-Assumed initial public offering price per share \$ Net tangible book value per share as of September 30, 2003 \$ ()) Increase per share due to the issuance and exchange of Dynavax Asia shares and conversion of all shares of preferred stock Increase per share attributable to new investors Pro forma net tangible book value per share after the offering Dilution per share to new investors Pro forma dilution to new investors \$
+Initial public offering price per share \$7.50 Net tangible book value per share as of September 30, 2003 \$(36.76) Increase per share due to the issuance and exchange of Dynavax Asia shares and conversion of all shares of preferred stock \$ 38.50 Pro forma net tangible book value per share before this offering \$ 1.74 Increase per share attributable to new investors \$ 1.26 Pro forma net tangible book value per share after the offering \$3.00 Pro forma dilution per share to new investors \$4.50

-The following table sets forth on a pro forma basis as of September 30, 2003, the total number of shares of common stock purchased from us, the total consideration paid for these shares and the average price per share paid by our existing stockholders and by new investors, before deducting underwriting discounts and commissions and estimated offering expenses payable by us at an assumed initial public offering price of \$ per share.
+The following table sets forth on a pro forma basis as of September 30, 2003, the total number of shares of common stock purchased from us, the total consideration paid for these shares and the average price per share paid by our existing stockholders and by new investors, before deducting underwriting discounts and commissions and estimated offering expenses payable by us at the initial public offering price of \$7.50 per share.